 Consider me one of your advocates here at John F. Kennedy.
 I will do everything within my power to ensure your success in my class.
-If you need to speak with me about anything I am available by 7:50am, most lunches, and after school.
+If you need to speak with me about anything I am available by 7:55am, most lunches, and after school.
 Just say the word and we will set a time.
-During distance learning please just send an email or GC message and I will get back to you as quickly as I can.
+Feel free to speak to me in class or please just send an email or GC message and I will get back to you as quickly as I can.
 Good luck!